freddiehaddad/tetris/README.md

   | `Ctrl`+`C` | Exit program |

    </details>
-- (*Advanced:* "No soft drop lock" enabled soft drop not instantly locking pieces on ground even if keyboard enhancements are off, for better experience on typical consoles.)
+- (*Advanced:* "No soft drop lock" enables soft drop not instantly locking pieces on ground even if keyboard enhancements are off, for better experience on typical consoles.)

 ### Scoreboard
 - History of games played in the past.